Survey Methods and Reliability Statement for the May 2014

 National sample counts

-The combined sample for the May 2013 survey is the equivalent of six panels.
-The sample allocations excluding federal government and U.S. Postal Service (USPS) for the panels in
+The combined sample for the May 2014 survey is the equivalent of six panels.
+The sample allocations, excluding federal government and U.S. Postal Service (USPS), for the panels in this cycle are:

 - 201,020 establishments for May 2013